aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

-Similarly to our first *UserService*, but this one throws an exception when user is not present.
-So how to implement the safest possible method to retrieve a user in a JSON format, when we know there are multiple exceptions than can occur.
+Similarly to our first *UserService*, but this one throws an exception when the user is not present.
+So, how to implement the safest possible method to retrieve a user in a JSON format, when we know there are multiple exceptions than can occur.

 ```java
 public Try<String> getUser(final Long id) {